 - - -

 And so it goes.
-This is a novel about World War 2, about a frontline soldier, about modern bushido and a lot more.
+This is a novel about WW2, about a frontline soldier, about modern bushido and a lot more.
+It's Actionism, symbolism and epic poetry in prose form.

 Science Fiction Seen from the Right